-The Company files federal income tax returns, as well as multiple state and local jurisdiction tax returns.
-A number of years may elapse before an uncertain tax position is audited and finally resolved.
 While it is often difficult to predict the final outcome or the timing of resolution on any particular uncertain tax position, the Company believes that its allowances for income taxes reflect the most probable outcome.
 The Company adjusts these allowances, as well as the related interest, in light of changing facts and circumstances.
 The resolution of a matter would be recognized as an adjustment to the provision for income taxes and the effective tax rate in the period of resolution.
-The calendar years 2020, 2021, and 2022 are still open to IRS examination under the statute of limitations.
+The calendar years 2019 through 2023 are still open to IRS examination under the statute of limitations.
 The last IRS examination on the Company's 2007 calendar year was closed with no change.

-9. Income (Loss) Per Share
+10. Income (Loss) Per Share

-The following table sets forth the computation of basic and diluted loss per share: Years Ended December 31, 2023 2022 Numerator: Net loss from continuing operations numerator for basic and diluted earnings per share \$ (2,230) \$ (11,633) Denominator: Denominator for basic loss per share weighted average shares 3,426,622 3,382,183 Effect of dilutive securities: Denominator for diluted loss per share weighted average shares 3,426,622 3,382,183 Basic and diluted loss per share \$ (0.65) \$ (3.44)
+The following table sets forth the computation of basic and diluted loss per share:

+Ye Years Ended December 31, 2024 2023 Numerator: Net income (loss) from continuing operations numerator for basic and diluted earnings per share \$ 8,359 \$ (2,230) Denominator: Denominator for basic income (loss) per share weighted average shares 3, 553,303 3, 426,622 Effect of dilutive securities: Options, restricted stock units, and warrants 157,341 Denominator for diluted income (loss) per share weighted average shares 3, 710,644 3, 426,622 Basic income (loss) per share \$ 2.35 \$ (0.65) Diluted income (loss) per share \$ 2.25 \$ (0.65)

-Approximately 202,600 stock options and 19,587 restricted stock units for the year ended December 31, 2023 and 200,300 stock options and 41,129 restricted stock units for the year ended December 31, 2022, were excluded from the calculation because they were anti-dilutive.
+Approximately 202,600 stock options and 19,587 restricted stock units for the year ended December 31, 2023 were excluded from the calculation because they were anti-dilutive (none for the year ended December 31, 2024).

-10. Share-Based Compensation
+11. Share-Based Compensation